e-thab/e-thab.github.io/ing_python.md

 Or a bad final guess:
 ![](/assets/turdle2.png)

-Includes logic that allows strategic guessing for maximal information, the same way Wordle does.
+Game includes logic that allows strategic guessing for maximal information, the same way Wordle does.

-Note below that in the first guess, the first R is yellow, but the second is gray, meaning there should be only one R in the word.
+Note below that in the first guess, ARROW, the first R is yellow, but the second is gray, meaning there should be only one R in the word.

-In the second guess, the second A is also gray, indicating the same thing for A. (The word was 'rainy')
+In the second guess, PAPAL, the second A is also gray, indicating the same thing for A. (The word was 'rainy')

 ![Pic](/assets/papal.png){:style="display:block; margin-left:auto; margin-right:auto"}

-In the next guess, F appears in every color.
+In the next guess, FLUFF, F appears in every color.
 (Except red)

 ![Pic](/assets/fluff.png){:style="display:block; margin-left:auto; margin-right:auto"}

 This tells us that F is in the word exactly twice and gives precise information at every position in our guess.
-The triple-letter guess is risky, but can entirely inform all possibilities for a letter in one guess.
+The triple-letter guess is risky, but can entirely inform all possibilities for a letter in one guess, even for a double letter word.
 Now that's strategic.
 (Word was 'fifth')

 Reset button clears everything from the current game, tells you what the word was